President Trump defends Flynn, continues war against the media

-President Donald Trump defended his former National Security Adviser Michael Flynn during a fiery and wide-ranging press conference Thursday afternoon, saying the retired general "did nothing wrong" and blasting the press for its reporting on the scandal.
+President Donald Trump defended his former national security adviser, Michael Flynn, during a fiery and wide-ranging news conference Thursday afternoon, saying the retired general "did nothing wrong" and blasting the media for their reporting on the scandal.

-The president said Flynn's mistake was not speaking to Russia's ambassador to the U.S. during the waning days of the Obama administration — something experts say could have violated the Logan Act.

-Flynn's misstep was misleading Vice President Mike Pence, and others, about the content of his calls, as well as the fact that Flynn said he could not recall the specifics of the call.

 Flynn "was doing his job.
 He was calling countries," Trump said of Flynn's conversation with Russia's ambassador to the U.S., Sergei Kislyak.
 "I didn't direct him, but I would have directed him if he didn't do it," Trump said.